-With a four-level drug benefit, your prescription medications fall into one of four categories or “levels.”
+With a four-level drug benefit, prescription medications fall into one of four categories or “levels.”
 Each level has a different copay or coinsurance.

 Lowest cost.
 Generic drugs are as effective, safe and high quality as their brand-name counterparts, yet less expensive.